Executive Leadership

 ltedesco@wetlandsinstitute.org

 As the Executive Director, Lenore is responsible for leadership of The Wetlands Institute.
 She is developing an expanded vision of the Institute and implementing its mission with the staff and board.
-Lenore is responsible for the development of research, conservation and education programs, Institute public relations and fundraising.
-She works with the board, staff, and community to sustain a group of year-round volunteers, and promoting special events.
-Dr. Tedesco will continue to announce new initiatives and partnerships as the Wetlands Institute enters its next phase of growth and development.
+Lenore is responsible for the development of research, conservation, and education programs, Institute public relations, and fundraising.
+She works with the board, staff, and community to sustain a group of year-round volunteers and promote special events.
+Dr. Tedesco will continue to announce new initiatives and partnerships as The Wetlands Institute enters its next phase of growth and development.

 Dr Lisa Ferguson